Lexora-dev/dyneqtra-dev/README.md

     This will start a local instance of dyneqtra-dev that will store spurs and other state information in a postgres database.
 A local postgres service is used by default.
 Override `POSTGRES_*` variables in the `.env` file to use an external postgres database.

-# 🦙 Using dyneqtra-dev with Ollama (Local Models)
+# 🦙 Using Lexora-dev with Ollama (Local Models)

-dyneqtra-dev can work with local models served using Ollama.
+Lexora-dev can work with local models served using Ollama.

 Steps to configure dyneqtra-dev to work with Ollama running on the same host.

 ### 1. Configure Ollama
 To ensure Ollama API is reachable from dyneqtra-dev, we need to start the Ollama service with environment variable `OLLAMA_HOST=0.0.0.0` .
-This allows requests coming from dyneqtra-dev docker's bridge network to get through to Ollama.
+This allows requests coming from Lexora-dev docker's bridge network to get through to Ollama.
 An easy way to do this is to launch the ollama service with the following command:
 ```sh
 OLLAMA_HOST="0.0.0.0" ollama serve
 ```

-### 2. Update the dyneqtra-dev .env file
+### 2. Update the Lexora-dev .env file
 Next up we need to update the `OLLAMA_BASE_URL` environment value in the `.env` file.
 If your Ollama port is 11434 (the default port), then the entry in `.env` file should look like this:
 ```sh